aaronshaf/panda-ui/README.md

 ### Specifying a theme

-For now you can specify a theme on the `html` element:
+You can specify a theme for web components on the `html` element:

 ```
 <html data-theme="canvas">